allanbunch/node-red-openai-api/README.md

 ## Community Contributions and Discussions

-We highly value our community's input and invite everyone to shape the future of this project.
-Whether you have ideas, questions, or simply want to show off your implementations, our GitHub Discussions page is the perfect place to connect and contribute.
+I very much appreciate community input and invite everyone to shape the future of this project.
+Whether you have ideas, questions, or simply want to show off your implementations, this project's GitHub Discussions page is the perfect place to connect and contribute.

 ### Engage in Various Discussions